VijetaPriya47/Goal-Achiever/README.md

 Welcome to Goal-Achiever.
 This is a small part of my portfolio website.
 It helps in Setting goals through Smart Contracts in Ethereum.
 And You can deposit money when you complete a goal.
 This way you can record how many goals you achieved and will boost your self-confidence when seeing your progress.
 At the same time, it will help you save money when depositing a certain amount when you achieve a goal.

+By implementing blockchain in a to-do list, we're showcasing an emphasis on **data security, transparency, and immutability**.
+The use case can be ensuring that task records cannot be tampered with, providing a secure and verifiable audit trail of completed tasks or progress over time.
+This could be useful in collaborative environments where trust in the accuracy and integrity of task management is critical, especially in teams or decentralized projects.

 For Sample Video, check this:
 ![image](https://github.com/VijetaPriya47/Goal-Achiever/assets/67923889/73be44c9-0515-4ba1-acfa-e19c8db88d06)